Mental Health & Overdose Awareness

 • If you’re going to use, do not lock doors, and make sure you have narcan at all times.

 • To be safe, ABSTINENCE from any drugs or alcohol is key.
-ABSTAIN from the use of any and all stimulants, hallucinogens, dissociative anesthetics, narcotic analgesics, inhalants, cannabis and more or any and all illegal substances.
+ABSTAIN from the use of any and all opioids, stimulants, hallucinogens, dissociative anesthetics, narcotic analgesics, inhalants, cannabis and more or any and all illegal substances.

 This site is for informational and educational purposes only.
 Not intended to replace professional advice or help.